 Above all else, there are two key reasons filing for paternity is vital:

 - Paternity allows a child to receive the support they deserve.
 If a mother receives an administrative order from the court post-paternity action, she can receive child support from the child's biological father.
 In other circumstances, the biological father may wish to exercise other legal rights, such as seeking parenting time with the child.
 Either way, the child gains access to a new resource that can help them live life more fully and receive the support they need.

 - Paternity helps parents plan for the medical future of their child.
 Establishing paternity allows a child's parents to access the biological father's medical record.
 Medical records often contain useful information, such as any genetic disease the father has that they may have passed down to the child, or medical developments later in life the child may also experience.
 Knowing these details can help parents plan adequate medical care for their child.

 Paternity can play an integral role in the life of a child.
 However, paternity actions or claims are not always correct.
 In these cases, fathers need to understand how they can challenge a paternity action.

 How Fathers Can Challenge Paternity

 Our attorney has experience representing both biological mothers as well as alleged fathers in paternity actions.
-It is essential to take immediate action to protect your rights if you are the alleged father of a child in Coral Springs.
+It is essential to take immediate action to protect your rights if you are the alleged father of a child in Fort Lauderdale.
 If you do not challenge paternity at the outset, you may be barred from doing so later, and you may be liable for future long-term child support obligations.